General Curriculum Information

 There is a variety of curriculum options available to use.
 CyberLynx certified teachers will provide support to families when making curriculum decisions.
 Each student’s course of study is truly individualized.

-Some parents who are comfortable with their role as a home school educator, and are aware of the various resources available, can choose a more “a la carte” approach to curriculum, picking a different curriculum for each course.
+Some parents who are comfortable with their role as home school educators, and are aware of the various resources available, can choose a more “a la carte” approach to curriculum, picking a different curriculum for each course.
 In this way, parents can blend the merits of curricula from a variety of different sources.
 Talk to the site office certified teacher for suggestions.

-In addition to the primary curriculum that provides the foundation for the student’s instruction in a particular subject, parents are welcome, and even encouraged, to use other supplemental resources, materials, books, websites, local workshops, online instruction, individual tutoring, and online subscriptions to further expand the students experience and cater to a particular students’ interests and learning styles.
+In addition to the primary curriculum that provides the foundation for the student’s instruction in a particular subject, parents are welcome and even encouraged, to use other supplemental resources, materials, books, websites, local workshops, online instruction, individual tutoring, and online subscriptions to further expand the student’s experience and cater to a particular students’ interests and learning styles.
 These supplemental resources, enhancing the main curriculum, do not all need to be identified at the beginning of the year or identified on the PER/ILP.
 We understand that good teachers pull from all available sources.